-Year 2 have 3 guided reading sessions that last 1 hour each.
-The first session is a whole class session where we focus on 2 domains together and read a text together.
-The children complete an activity based on one of the domains introduced this week.
-Session 2 and 3 – the children have an independent activity, read for pleasure, read with a teacher and answer questions linked to 2 domains and comprehension practise.
-By the end of these 2 sessions, all children would have completed all activities.
+Year 2 have 2 guided reading sessions that last 1 hour each and 1 guided reading session that lasts 40 minutes.
+The 1 hour sessions are whole class sessions where we focus on 2 domains together and read a text together.
+The children complete an activity based on both domains.
+Session 3 – the children have comprehension practise, read for pleasure, read with a teacher or LSA and answer questions linked to 2 domains.
+By the end of this session, all children would have completed all activities.

 Here are the reading objectives for each year group from the curriculum: literacy-reading-year group objectives

-Our children learn phonics using the Letters and Sounds programme.
+Our children learn phonics using the Little Wandle programme.
 This is a systematic synthetic approach which ensures progress across EYFS and KS1.
 Phonics is a crucial part of Early Reading so this is a massive focus and is taught daily right from EYFS through KS1.